Results 14,001 to 14,020 of 28986

 Still working through Bioshock Infinite.
 Going slower than normal 'cause I'm making a Let's Play.

 AoE2HD.
 Well, tried to.
 Multiplayer is kind of unplayable at the moment.
-Do not buy until they patch it."Reason is the madness of the strongest"
+Do not buy until they patch it.

 Finished Arx the other day.
 Pretty sure Akbaa glitched or something since there were no demons attacking me and killing him was just a matter of kiting him while casting my hard hitting spells I never used until that fight.